 5. Communication-focused content

-The motive of communication-focused content is to attract traffic to your website and convert the traffic into leads and customers.
+Communication-focused content aims to attract traffic to your website and convert traffic into leads and customers.
 Thus, conversationally providing relevant and helpful content will drive relevant traffic to your website.

 You can analyze which source (organic, social, referral, etc.) generates more customers for your business.
 Analyze each piece of content to determine which content generates traffic through which medium.
 Work on the loopholes to improve the performance of that content.